Top Tools, Resources, and Supplies for Raising Monarch Butterflies through Life Cycle

 Raise On Stem Cuttings

-Placing stem cuttings in water extends the life of your milkweed and keeps it hydrated until your caterpillar guests are finished.
+Placing milkweed leaf or stem cuttings in water extends the life of your milkweed and keeps it hydrated until your caterpillar guests are finished.

-Recently, I’ve also used the floral tubes with single common milkweed leaves for instar 1 and 2 monarch caterpillars.
+You can also use floral tubes with single common milkweed leaves for instar 1 and 2 monarch caterpillars.
 Cut the leaf on both sides of the midrib to stick the stem in further for less refilling.
-1 leaf can easily sustain 1 caterpillar for at least a week:
+1 large leaf can easily sustain a few baby cats for at least a week:

 Monarch Eggs and Caterpillars